CourseReps/ECEN452-SP18/Students/StevenYeh/Lab8/README.md

 Figure 5 - Phase delay measurement from port #1 to port #3<br><br>

-A 89.58 degree of phase difference is derived from port #1 to port #3 which is acceptable to the desired values.<br></b>
+A 89.58 degree of phase difference is simulated from port #1 to port #3 which is acceptable to the desired values.
+The ideal phase difference value is 90 degrees from port #2 and port #3, if input from port #1.</b><br><br>

-<br>Step 3: Finally, the simulated and measured data are compared and shown in the following figures.
-The results are close from the simulated and measured data.<br>
+<br>Step 3: Finally, the simulated and measured data are compared and shown in the following figures.<br>
 <b>Ans:<br>

+The measured results agree with the simulate ones.

+</b><br><br>